-Go Snowshoeing at Beaver Lake Nature Center
+Go Snowshoeing or Walk the Woods at Beaver Lake Nature Center

 Ski, Snowboard, or Tube Down the Mountains

 Syracuse is lucky to be surrounded by lots of hills and mountains - which are great for winter sports!
 Song, Labrador, and Toggenburg Mountains are the largest near Syracuse, each offering more than 20 trails for skiers and snowboarders.
-Season passes and equipment rentals are available at all locations.
+Season passes and equipment rentals are available at some locations.
 For another option, Four Seasons Golf & Ski Center in Fayetteville offers a few trails for skiers, but also has additional lanes for snow tubing.
 Give it a try!